-Jordan likes to joke that these days I go to bed with the chickens, and it’s true.
+Jordan likes to joke that these days I go to bed with the chickens, and sad or not, it’s true.
 I’m not sure when it happened, but somewhere along the line early to bed, early to rise became my favorite thing.
 But it hasn’t always been my thing.
 Once upon a time the late-night hours were my most favorites, and in the middle of a noisy, motion-filled day, I’d find myself thinking of them far too often.
 (And probably with excessive affection and longing.)
 I imagine that a lot of moms probably covet those hushed hours like I did; those peaceful hours after all of the wild children have been tucked away for the night.
 I would even make it a habit to outlast my husband, craving the solitude to do my thing and think my thoughts–uninterrupted.
 And completely alone.

 Alone in the Dark

-But as one day melted into the next, and I knew I’d be woken far too soon by squealing girls, I’d be forced to call the night quits.
+But as one day melted into the next and I knew I’d be woken far too soon by squealing girls, I’d be forced to call the night quits.
 Turning off the lights, stepping over snoring dogs, locking doors, closing windows, letting in cats–the list of chores was always far too long for that late hour.
 But sometimes, in the midst of routine, I’d hear a quiet inner voice whisper–appreciate this moment.

 And standing alone in the dark, before tiredly trudging up the stairs, I would.